STEM OPT Electronic Engineer Jobs

 Use OFLC Wage Search to benchmark your offer against prevailing wage

-STEM OPT doesn't legally require prevailing wage, but accepting below-market pay can create problems if you later pursue H-1B sponsorship.
+STEM OPT doesn't legally require prevailing wage, but accepting below-market pay can create problems if you later pursue H-1B visa sponsorship.
 Run your job title and location through OFLC Wage Search to confirm your offer meets Level I or II wage bands for Electronic Engineers.

 Does an Electronic Engineer role qualify for the STEM OPT extension?